 - Management Committee Sponsors demonstrate the level of our leadership commitment.
 These appointed senior leaders serve as a sponsor to an affinity group for which they are not already a member.
 They are charged with understanding key issues the group members face and advocating for necessary change.
-Frederick Green, a partner in the Corporate Department, is the Management Committee Sponsor for WeilLatinx.
+Matt Barr, Co-Chair of the Restructuring Department, is the Management Committee Sponsor for WeilLatinx.

 In honor of Hispanic Heritage Month 2021, Weil hosted our second annual “Latinx Legal Leaders” Fireside chat.
 Weil welcomed LatinoJustice President Lourdes Rosado and TPG Chief Human Resources Officer Anilu Vazquez- Ubarri.
 Topics included Latinx advocacy work, intersectionality, and being Latina in the legal industry.
 In 2020, the program featured partner Ed Soto and Weil alumni Jose Ramon Gonzalez of CNA Insurance.

 WeilLatinx hosts pan-affinity group programs to connect with Latinx clients and alumni, such as Discovery, Goldman Sachs, IBM, NBCUniversal, and Univision.
 The intimate roundtable discussions address leveraging the Latinx/Hispanic community, developing relationships with sponsors, and general career advice.

 The Dallas office recently hosted a Women@Weil client event hosted by partner and WeilLatinx leader Vynessa Nemunaitis featuring speakers from the Texas Ballet Theater.